knstntn-bv/product-notebook/docs/hypotheses-page.md

 The hypotheses table contains the following columns:

-1. **Status**: Current status of the hypothesis displayed as text (sortable)
+1. **Status**: Current status of the hypothesis displayed as text (sortable, fixed width 90px)
-2. **Insight**: The initial insight or observation (read-only in table)
+2. **Insight**: The initial insight or observation (read-only in table, fixed width 200px)
 3. **Problem Hypothesis**: Combined column showing:
    - Problem hypothesis (main text)
    - Problem validation (displayed below with separator)
+   - Fixed width 250px
 4. **Solution Hypothesis**: Combined column showing:
    - Solution hypothesis (main text)
    - Solution validation (displayed below with separator)
+   - Fixed width 250px
-5. **Impact Metrics**: Metrics that would be impacted by this hypothesis (displayed as tags)
+5. **Impact Metrics**: Metrics that would be impacted by this hypothesis (displayed as tags, fixed width 150px)
-6. **Actions**: Button for creating features from hypothesis

 **Note**: All content in the table is read-only.
 To edit a hypothesis, click on the table row to open the editing dialog.
+To create a feature from a hypothesis, open the hypothesis editing dialog and use the "Create Feature" button in the right panel.

 ### Responsive Design

 **Desktop:**
-- Auto table layout with automatic column width distribution
+- Fixed table layout (`table-fixed`) with strict column width control
-- Status and Actions columns automatically adjust to content width
-- Other columns use percentage-based widths
+- All columns have fixed pixel widths for consistent layout
+- Status column: 90px (fixed)
+- Insight column: 200px (fixed)
+- Problem Hypothesis column: 250px (fixed)
+- Solution Hypothesis column: 250px (fixed)
+- Impact Metrics column: 150px (fixed)
 - All columns visible simultaneously

 **Mobile:**